BC090

 Title and date supplied by artist at time of donation, 1979.

 Scales cut this canvas vertically right of centre, possibly with a penknife.
 Repaired with an attachment of green canvas backing by James Ross, prior to the donation in 1979.
 Toss Woollaston, on a visit to the Alexander Turnbull Library, National Library of New Zealand, 1992, observed that the cut would have been “an accident of a private nature.”
+This repair is now concealed by framing.

 Alexander Turnbull Library documentation notes, “The artist would set up still life studies on a sideboard against a wallpaper background, shows tea-cosy on the left with pears and a posy of flowers in vase.”